 To file a bankruptcy case, you’ll need two types of information specific to Alabama that you can find on the U.S. Trustee website: approved credit counseling providers and means testing information.

 - Means testing information.
 Before you qualify for Chapter 7 bankruptcy, your income must pass the “means test.”
 If your family income is lower than the median for Alabama, you qualify.
 If your family income is higher than the median, you might still qualify after subtracting certain standard expenses.
 You can find the income charts and expenses guidelines for the means test on U.S. Trustee’s website (select “Means Testing Information”).
-To determine your plan payment for a Chapter 13 bankruptcy, you’ll perform a similar calculation.
+To determine your Chapter 13 bankruptcy plan payment, you’ll perform a similar calculation.

 - Course providers.
-Most filers need to complete a credit counseling course before filing and a debt management course afterward.
-To find the list of approved education providers, go to the U.S. Trustee’s website (select “Credit Counseling and Debtor Education” from the left navbar).
+Most filers need to complete two education courses: a credit counseling course before filing and a debt management course afterward.
+You’ll find the list of approved education providers on the U.S. Courts website.

 Alabama Bankruptcy Court Locations

 Alabama has three bankruptcy court districts.
-You’ll want to start by using the Court Locator to find the district you should file your case in.
+You’ll want to start by using the Court Locator to find the district in which you should file your case.
 Choose “Bankruptcy” for court type, and enter your city or zip code.